 She is a graduate of The Catholic University of America, with a B.A. in Political Science, and completed her J.D. at Georgetown University Law Center, where she was a member of the Journal of Law and Policy in International Business.

-Her Discussion Group is entitled “Revitalizing American Democracy Through Public Service“.
+Her Discussion Group was entitled “Revitalizing American Democracy Through Public Service“.